 It will be the condition of the created habitats and its links to other suitable habitats which will determine the success (or otherwise) of the proposed mitigation.
-Therefore, the condition of the created, retained and enhanced habitat will be monitored by the Named Ecologist and other agents appointed by Edenstone Homes Ltd, the Private Management Company and all successors in title.
+Therefore, the condition of the created, retained and enhanced habitat will be monitored by the Named Ecologist and other agents appointed by Edenstone Homes Ltd, and all successors in title including any Private Management Company.